Loan Vs Line Of Credit inscription on the sheet

 Interest rate

-When approving you for a Personal Loan, the lender will decide on a fixed interest rate that’s based on your credit history and income.
+When approving you for a loan, the lender will decide on a fixed interest rate that’s based on your credit history and income.
 Remember, you’ll need to pay interest charges on your entire loan amount.

-While good credit may increase your chances of landing a lower interest rate, you can still get approved for a Personal Loan with bad credit.
+While good credit may increase your chances of landing a lower interest rate, you can still get approved for a loan with bad credit.

 Repayment schedule and loan term lengths

-A Personal Loan comes with a fixed term and repayment period, which you’ll find detailed in your loan agreement.
+A loan comes with a fixed term and repayment period, which you’ll find detailed in your loan agreement.

 While some loans are shorter and must be repaid within a couple of weeks or months, others can last for several years.
 In general, the shorter the term, the higher your monthly payment.